25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Sorting_Algorithms.md

 2. Number of Swaps

-3. **Adaptive**: Less time to sort an already sorted list.
-An adaptive sorting algorithm is one that takes advantage of the existing order of the input data to improve its efficiency.
+3. **Adaptive**: Less time to sort an already sorted list

+    - An adaptive sorting algorithm is one that takes advantage of the existing order of the input data to improve its efficiency.
 If an algorithm is adaptive, it performs fewer comparisons or swaps when dealing with partially sorted data

    - Efficient for data sets that are already substantially sorted

-4. **Stability**: A sorting algorithm is stable if it maintains the relative order of equal elements in the sorted output as they were in the original input.
-In other words, if you have two equal elements A and B, and A appears before B in the input, a stable sorting algorithm will ensure that A still appears before B in the sorted output
+4. **Stability**: A sorting algorithm is stable if it maintains the relative order of equal elements in the sorted output as they were in the original input

+    - In other words, if you have two equal elements `A` and `B`, and `A` appears before `B` in the input, a stable sorting algorithm will ensure that `A` still appears before `B` in the sorted output

    - Does not change the relative order of elements with equal keys

 5. Extra Memory